-For all three $Z'_i$ the most stringent constraints arise from $\mu \to e$ conversion, $K-\bar K$ mixing and SN constraints.
+For all three $Z'_i$ the most stringent constraints arise from rare meson decays, $\mu \to e$ conversion, $K-\bar K$ mixing and SN constraints.
 This is the same as for the $U(1)_{\rm FN}$, Section \ref{sec:bounds:flavored:Z'}.
 However, the relative importance of these constrains has shifted because of the changes in the flavor patterns of the $Z'_i$ couplings, see Fig. \ref{fig:strongestboundsZ1}.

 In Fig. \ref{fig:strongestboundsZ1} we also show the constraints from beam-dump (red regions) and from $e^+e^-$ experiments (orange regions).
 Here some care is needed, since for $Z'_2$ and $Z'_3$ the 12 off-diagonal couplings can dominate over the diagonal 11 couplings, see, e.g., Eq.~\eqref{eq:app:decoupl:ex}.
 This means that we need to adjust our treatment of bounds from direct production of $Z'_i$ compared to what was done in Section \ref{sec:bounds:flavored:Z'}.
 For $m_e + m_\mu < m_{Z'} <2m_\mu$ the $Z'_i\to e\mu$ decay is now the dominant decay channel.
 In the $G_{\rm FN}=U(1)_{\rm FN}^3$ benchmark we have $\Gamma(Z'_2\to ee)/\Gamma(Z'_2\to e\mu)\simeq 0.16$ and $\Gamma(Z'_3\to ee)/\Gamma(Z'_3\to e\mu)\simeq 0.52$, which is then used to rescale appropriately the bounds from {\tt Darkcast}, cf. Section \ref{subsec:directZ'}.
 The beam dump constraints are stronger for $Z_1'$ than they are for $Z_2'$ and $Z_3'$, because $Z_{2,3}'$ have suppressed couplings to the first generation quarks.
 This is also the reason that the regions excluded by SN constraints (gray regions in Fig.~\ref{fig:strongestboundsZ1}), are shifted to larger values of gauge coupling $g'$ for $Z_{2}'$ and $Z_3'$.